vimeo/psalm/docs/running_psalm/issues/MissingDependency.md

 # MissingDependency

-Emitted when referencing a class that doesn’t exist
+Emitted when referencing a class that does not exist

 ```php
 <?php